Representation Learning by Rotating Your Faces: The Proposed DR-GAN Model

 \begin{IEEEbiography} [{ }] {Luan Tran} received his B.S. in Computer Science from Michigan State University with High Hornors in $2015$.
 He is now pursuing his Ph.D. also at Michigan State University in the area of deep learning and computer vision.
-His areas of interest include applying generative models for representation learning.
+His research areas of interest include deep learning and computer vision, in particular, face modeling and face recognition.
 He is a member of the IEEE. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Xi Yin} received the B.S. degree in Electronic and Information Science from Wuhan University, China, in $2013$.
 Since August $2013$, she has been working toward her Ph.D. degree in the Department of Computer Science and Engineering, Michigan State University, USA.
 Her research area are face recognition, deep learning, and plant image processing.
 Her paper on multi-leaf segmentation won the Best Student Paper Award at Winter Conference on Application of Computer Vision (WACV) $2014$. \end{IEEEbiography}